longturn/freeciv21/docs/Playing/LT-Guide/mid-game.rst

   you should still build the :wonder:`Leonardo’s Workshop`.

 * :advance:`Economics` --- Gives the :improvement:`Mercantile Exchange` improvement and also allows for the
-  Federation form of government. :improvement:`Mercantile Exchange` increases the luxury and tax output in a city by an additional 30%.
+  :government:`Federation` form of government. :improvement:`Mercantile Exchange` increases the luxury and tax output in a city by an additional 30%.
 With a :improvement:`Mercantile Exchange`, a :improvement:`Bank` and a :improvement:`Marketplace` in a city, the total bonus is 110%!

-* :advance:`Democracy` --- Allows for the Democracy form of government.
+* :advance:`Democracy` --- Allows for the :government:`Democracy` form of government.

 * :advance:`Gunpowder` --- For the :unit:`Musketeer` unit.
 Your second-level, really good defender.
   :unit:`Warriors` and :unit:`Archers` can be upgraded to :unit:`Musketeers`.